karolskolasinski/key-system/api/auth-service/README.md

 npm start
 ```

-4. Any code changes will automatically restart the server using `nodemon`.
+4. In `dev` mode any code changes will automatically restart the server using `nodemon`.